AgoraLab/agora-chat-uikit/chat-room/web/product-features.md

 Users can translate a single message in a chat room from one language to another.
 The translation feature can help members in a chat room overcome language barriers and facilitate cross-language communication and exchange.

-In UIKit, by default, a user can long-press a single message to trigger the translation option.
-The default translated language is consistent with the system setting of the user's device.
-For example, if your phone's system language is English, the target language of the message translation is also English.
+In UIKit, by default, a user can click **⋮** next to the message to trigger the translation option.
+The default translated language is the default language of the browser.
+For example, if your browser's language is English, the target language of the message translation is also English.
 The translated message is displayed in place of the original message.

 ![Translate a message](../assets/images/msg_translate.png)

 ### Recall a message

 After a user sends a message, they may find that the content of the message is incorrect or inappropriate.
 They can use the message recall feature to delete the message from the chat window of the chat room, so that other users can no longer see it.
-In UIKit, by default, a user can long-press a single message to trigger the recall option.
+In UIKit, by default, a user can click **⋮** next to the message to trigger the recall option.
 The default recall limit is 2 minutes, and it can no longer be recalled after the timeout.
 The time limit can be adjusted through Agora Console, to a maximum of 7 days.

 Users can only recall their own messages.
 Even the chat room owner cannot recall messages sent by other members.